AJAbe/DE_AWS_Maven/README.md

 | Data Extraction | AWS Lamda, AWS Kinesis Firehose, Amazon S3 |
 | Data Transformation and Load | AWS Glue Crawler, AWS Glue ETL Jobs and Workflow, AWS Athena |
 | Dashboarding and Misc | Amazon IAM, Grafana |

+Lets deep dive into more details.

+Now, what is Serverless Data Engineering.
+It is a is a method of collecting, transforming, and preparing data for analysis and decision-making using serverless technologies.
+It's a paradigm shift that allows data engineers to focus on developing data pipelines and applications without managing servers